 Student groups provide further opportunities for students to gain valuable communication, organization, and management experience and build their networks.

 School of Information Management Student Association (SIMSA)

-SIMSA provides a forum for Dalhousie’s MLIS students to share information and coordinate various ideas and talents among the school and the wider Faculty of Management.
+SIMSA provides a forum for Dalhousie’s MI students to share information and coordinate various ideas and talents among the school and the wider Faculty of Management.

 SIMSA is designed to promote good relations and exchange of ideas between the students and faculty, as well as with other graduate students on campus and the professional community.